octoberv29/android-movies-app/README.md

 * LiveData vs. StateFlow
   The same reasoning as for RxJava vs. Kotlin Coroutines.
 LiveData was used in discover screen and StateFlow in search screen.

+### What can be done in the future to make the existing functionality better:

+1. Make an advanced error handling depending on different HTTP codes with different error messages and provide a single class or extension for it
+2. Write more unit tests and UI tests
+3. Enhance experience from using Paging library